fire78625/IoTmalScan/README.md

 1. You have to use Extract_feature.py to extract features from sample.
 Then in the execution process, program will save this features of sample into a database file(.db) which locates in 'database' directory.
 Please put the training samples into directory 'training_sample'.
 Besides, you have to execute label.py before Extract_feature.py to acquire the label of training samples for detection

-#### Executing the following command to generate a detection label file [data format: csv, output: A file whose name is training_label.txt in IoTmalScan directory]
+#### Executing the following command to generate a detection label file [data format: csv, output: A file whose name is training_detection_label.txt in IoTmalScan directory]

 *`python3 label.py <malware_indicator> <sample_path>`*